lavanda888boy/OOP_labs/Lab_2/README.md

 MULTI-LEVEL PARKING SIMULATION (PART 1)

+I have chosen this model because it seemed to me not to complicated in understanding but at the same time having potential to be developed using OOP paradigm.

 The main class representing this model is the Parking class.
 It contains the fields which are the instances of another classes forming a composition of them.
 Those are List<Level> l, Elevator, Gate, CarQueue,